katherine-huang/personal_web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Search and Recommendation
+  - Social Emotional Interaction
-  - Information Retrieval
+  - Emotion Regulation
-  - Fairness and Trustworthy AI
+  - Computer-supported Collaborative Learning
-  - Continual Learning
+  - Educational Data Mining

 # Education to show in About widget
 education: